1712n/hygge-website/content/_index.md

 {{<details "##### 4.
 As a People Ops professional.">}}

 There are a number of solid HR-practices that we developed for distributed teams.
-Take a look to get insired:
+Take a look to get inspired:

 [Hiring in Hygge Companies](https://hygge.work/growing/)